Parks & Open Spaces

 The five new open spaces are designed to provide for various types of use;

 - Community Park – A large community focused activity area, incorporating a tiered design to create a multi-function park.
-This will be located at the old school site on Stonyhurst Street.
+This is located at the old school site on Stonyhurst Street.

 - Play Park – A large park aimed at children and active play, incorporating a mixed use sports pitch.
-This will be located at the same location of the existing park at Appleby Street.
+This is located at the same location of the existing park at Appleby Street.

 - Link Space - A smaller, connecting location between the Play Park and the Tranquil Space.
 This will incorporate SUDS infrastructure with the promotion of biodiversity.
-This will be located at Eltham Street.
+This is located at Eltham Street.

 - Tranquil Space – A quieter, more tranquil space which incorporating SUDS infrastructure into a green open space to promote relaxation and connections between the community.
-This will be located at the open courtyard between Caldarvan Street and Cleghorn Street.
+This is located at the open courtyard between Caldarvan Street and Cleghorn Street.

 - Community Garden – A small, community focused garden situated at the northern edge of the site next to the Bardowie Street Hall.
 The Community Garden is a project we have undertaken in partnership with the Clay Community Church who are based in the Bardowie Street Hall.
-Once the garden is constructed, it will be maintained for public use by the Clay Community Church.
+The works were completed in August 2023 and the gardens are now open for use.

 ↵ Back to Hamiltonhill Development